 If your employer wants specific information from your doctor, ask your employer to put their request in writing.
 If a doctor’s letter is required, your employer should be prepared to pay any fees involved.

 If your employer refuses to accommodate you, or fails to provide you with a reasonable accommodation, you may have a claim against them for discrimination.
 In BC, discrimination claims are heard by the BC Human Rights Tribunal.
 Under BC law, you must file your complaint within one year of the alleged discrimination.
-See our guidance on discrimination for the steps to take to file a complaint.
+We walk you through the steps involved in making a human rights complaint.

 For example, say you’re an airline pilot.
 You have an accident that leaves you blind in one eye.
 Now you’re no longer qualified, by aviation law, to perform the job.
 No accommodation by your employer would change that.

 However, your employer must do what they can for you, up to the point of incurring undue hardship.
 For example, they may have to install an assistance device in the workplace.
 If they fail to do so, you may have a human rights claim against them.
-See the “What you should know” section, above.
+See above, under what you should know.

 If the information provided by your own doctor isn’t sufficient to establish that the requested accommodation is necessary, or there is some other reasonable basis for additional information, your employer can request an “independent medical exam” from a different doctor.
 Your employer should only ask for this to help figure out what accommodation you need, and only if the medical information from your own doctor isn't sufficient.